 Be a Part of the Future of Eating Disorders Treatment!

-Recently, MentorCONNECT announced our collaboration with Dr. Walter Kaye's research team at the University of California-San Diego's Eating Disorder Treatment & Research Program (UCSD-EDTRP).
+MentorCONNECT is proud to be part of an ongoing collaboration with Dr. Walter Kaye's research team at the University of California-San Diego's Eating Disorder Treatment & Research Program (UCSD-EDTRP).

 An internationally-renowned leader in neurobiological research, Walter Kaye, MD, has published more than 250 papers and articles on the subject of eating disorders treatment and research.